PorticoEstate/enkel_klient/docs/language-accessibility.md

 - Added a "Skip to Content" link that becomes visible on keyboard focus
 - Allows keyboard users to bypass the language switcher and navigation to access main content
 - Improves general accessibility for all keyboard users
+- Implemented in the base layout.twig file and inherited by all templates
+- Targets a single `main-content` ID that exists only in the layout.twig template

 ### 5. Integration with Accessibility Helpers